 Complete your Diploma Program in One Year or Less

-The 26 Technology Centers located across the state of Tennessee are premier providers of workforce development for today’s in-demand career paths.
+The 26 Tennessee Colleges of Applied Technology located across the state of Tennessee are premier providers of workforce development for today’s in-demand career paths.
 The Centers provide state-of-the-art technical training on ground at their campus locations and through the Regents Online Campus Collaborative.

 Courses may be taken for the purpose of acquiring a diploma or as standalone training opportunities.
 Generally, diplomas can be earned in three trimesters and require 1,296 clock hours.

-Interested students can apply for admission and register online to the Tennessee Technology Center of your choice.
+Interested students can apply for admission and register online to the Tennessee College of Applied Technology of your choice.

 Business Systems Technology Diplomas: